-Russian dressing was invented in Nashua, N.H., the news media reported after White House Press Secretary Sean Spicer mentioned the condiment in a news conference.
+The news media delved deep (well, deepish) into the history of Russian dressing in 2017 after White House Press Secretary Sean Spicer mentioned the condiment in a news conference.

-The Washington Post had already covered the story two years earlier.
+The Washington Post had already covered the story two years earlier, but not in the context of statecraft.
 “A Nashua grocer named James E. Colburn invented the spread in 1924,” reported the Post.
 The newspaper cited the 1927 text from the book New Hampshire Resources, Attractions and Its People, a History, by Hobart Pillsbury.

 Today, Russian dressing has given way to its milder cousin, Thousand Island dressing, and has largely disappeared, the Post reported.

-Russian dressing was around long before James Colburn had his brainstorm.
+It was actually around long before James Colburn had his brainstorm.

-Food historians agree it is a creamy vinaigrette, but not on much more.
-There is evidence showing creamy vinaigrettes were known in Russia in the 19th century, but they were introduced by the French.
+Food historians agree it is a creamy vinaigrette, but they don’t agree on much else.
+Some evidence shows Russians knew about creamy vinaigrettes in the 19th century, but they got it from the French.

 Mixed green salads go back as far as the ancient Greeks.
 Dinner salads were popular in the Renaissance.
 What we now call chef’s salads — composed salads with layers of ingredients — appeared in the 18th century.
 Then they were called Salmagundi.

 But what was in Russian dressing?